dd-dreams/aft/README.md

 - fail2ban support.

 # Modes
-There are a few modes to use with this program:
+There are a couple of modes to use with this program:
 ## Peer to Peer
 The sender is directly connected to the receiver, and the transfer process is happening directly.
 ## Relay